Toilal/stealthbox/README.md

 `tcp/6881` is the port use by Torrent protocol in deluge.
 Your have to map this port on the same host port.

-If you really need to change this port, you will have to edit deluge configuration for port to match, in web UI, or in `/home/box/.config/deluge/core.conf` (`listen_ports` parameter).
-You may also map a port range.
+If tcp/6881 is not available on host, or if you really need to change this port, you have to configure deluge for port to match, in web UI, or in `/home/box/.config/deluge/core.conf` (`listen_ports` parameter).